Watch the video below for an explanation about why the Metra Electric Line schedule is being changed to accomodate PTC.

 PTC and Funding

 Nationally, the cost to carry out the PTC mandate is estimated to exceed $10 billion, including $3.48 billion for commuter railroads.
 PTC implementation is expected to cost Metra between $350 million and $400 million.

-To date, Metra has spent $182 million in capital funding on PTC .
-Metra is counting on additional state and federal funds to provide the remaining funding needed to complete PTC.
-In 2017, Metra received a $21 million grant to assist with its PTC efforts, but it must cover the remaining costs with its already inadequate capital funding sources.
+To date, Metra has spent $228.1 million in capital funding on PTC .
+Metra has received two federal grants totaling $43 million to assist with its PTC efforts, but it must cover the remaining costs with its already inadequate capital funding sources.

 Metra is responsible for installing PTC on all trains and along the five lines it controls – Metra Electric, Milwaukee North, Milwaukee West, Rock Island and SouthWest Service.
 Metra is on track to complete implementation by the end of this year, meeting the legislative deadline.